 Request 13, 15, 16, 17, 19

-We understand that the CPUC will be obtaining trading data for the purchase and sale of energy delivered in California from the ISO and PX.
-EPMI can provide the Commission several different sets of trading data for year 2000 (in California and outside of California and Real Time) for the purchase and sale of energy delivered with the date, counterparty, quantity, delivery point, hours, price, and whether it is purchase or sale.
+We understand that the Commission will be obtaining trading data for the purchase and sale of energy delivered in California from the ISO and PX.
+EPMI can provide the Commission several different sets of trading data for year 2000 (in California and outside of California and Real Time) for the purchase and sale of energy, with the date, counterparty, quantity, delivery point, hours, price, and whether it is purchase or sale.
 Because of the speed with which you want this information, it is possible that some entries will be incomplete or inaccurate.
 For those transactions where EPMI served only as the scheduling coordinator, we understand that the ISO will show part of the transaction, but there will not be a corresponding transaction in the EPMI data we can provide quickly.
 The reason is that this type of transaction is passed through to EPMI's customer on an accounting system rather than as part of the trading business.
-EESI can also provide similar electronic data with the proviso that it will not include the specific names of its retail customers but instead will provide a blind customer number.
-Many of ESSI's customers have agreements whereby they must be notified of any subpoena and provided an opportunity to object.
-ESSI cannot meet your time frame to release information and give its customers the notice they require.
-We anticipate producing the transaction data in the second wave of document productions.
+EES can also provide similar data with respect to relevant wholesale and retail transactions with the proviso that, with respect to retail transactions, it will not include the specific names of its retail customers but instead will provide a blind customer number due to EES’ confidentiality obligations to those customers.
+[NOTE: EES is still confirming that we can provide this] We anticipate producing the Transaction Documents in the second wave of document productions.

 FERC DOCUMENTS